crate/cratedb-guide/docs/integrate/streamsets/index.md

 Use it to run pipelines from sources such as Kafka, Oracle, Salesforce, JDBC, and Hive to destinations including Snowflake, Databricks, Amazon S3, and Azure Data Lake Storage (ADLS).
-It runs on‑premises or in any cloud.
+It runs on-premises or in any cloud.

 :::{rubric} Learn
 :::